How To Repair A Pitch Mark

-It's not just for the sake of the greens either.
+It's not just for the sake of the greens either that pitch marks should be repaired.
 There is nothing more infuriating for a golfer than to see a perfect putt knocked off line, especially through no fault of their own.

-But it is alarming how many golfers seemingly neglect to repair a pitch mark, don't know how to repair a pitch mark in the correct way, or perhaps think they are not allowed to because of the Rules of Golf.
+But it is alarming how many golfers neglect to repair their pitch marks, don't know how to repair a pitch mark in the correct way, or perhaps think they are not allowed to because of the Rules of Golf.

-As you can see below, the end product of a badly repaired pitch mark is an ugly brown scar left on the green that not only looks awful, but also affects the roll of yours and other peoples’ putts.
-It will also take weeks for the blemish shown in the images here to full repair.
+As you can see below, the end product of a badly repaired pitch mark is an ugly brown scar that not only looks awful, but also affects how the green rolls for yourself and others.
+It will also take weeks for the blemish shown in the images here to fully recover.

 Are there rules on repairing things on the green?

-There are things you can and can't do when on the green involving pitch marks, spike marks and loose impediments, so here’s Jeremy Ellwood to explain what is within the Rules of Golf and what isn’t.
+There are things you can and can't do when on the green involving pitch marks, spike marks and loose impediments, so it's important to make sure you're clued up on the Rules of Golf.